 - To treat astigmatism, the cornea is made more spherical—like a basketball instead of a football.
 This eliminates multiple focusing points within the eye and creates one point of focus on the retina.
 Astigmatism can be treated at the same time as nearsightedness and farsightedness.

-What to expect on the day of your laser eye surgery:
+What to expect on the day of your LASIK surgery:

 If you are seeking New York City LASIK you have come to the right place.
 Please plan your arrival at the Stahl Eyecare Experts laser center for an hour prior to your procedure.
 Once you have been checked in you may be offered a sedative to help you relax.
 You will then be prepared for eye surgery.
 The area around your eyes will be cleaned and a sterile drape may be applied around your eye.
 Anesthetic eye drops will be used to numb your eyes; no injections or needles will be used.
 When your eye is completely numb, an eyelid holder will be placed between your eyelids to keep you from blinking during the procedure.